Geonovum/KP-APIs/API-strategie-modules/geospatial/crs.md

 For a detailed description of CRSs see [[hr-crs]].

+<aside class="note">In the geospatial module the abbreviation RD is used.
+RD refers to the "Stelsel van de Rijksdriehoeksmeting", this is the equivalent of EPSG code 28992 and EPSG name Amersfoort / RD New.</aside>

 ## CRS discovery

 A client shall be able to determine a list of CRSs supported by an API.